Not All Communication Is Created Equal

-One sentence-summary: Some ideas influence their audience, making a mark on their memory for a long time and even making them act; whilst others are forgotten having hardly been heard.
-The authors study the ideas which do stick and explain their adhesion mechanisms.
+One sentence-summary of Made to Stick: Some ideas influence their audience, making a mark on their memory for a long time and even making them act; whilst others are forgotten having hardly been heard.
+The authors of Made To Stick study the ideas that stick and explain their methods of adhesion.

 By Chip Heath and Dan Heath, 2007, 285 pages.

-Note: this book being also very comprehensive, I am publishing its summary in two parts.
+Note: Made To Stick is such a comprehensive book that I’m publishing its summary in two parts.
 This is the first.
-I’m afraid this will be the case for many books in the Psychology & Communication section 😉 .
+I’m afraid this will be the case for many books in the Psychology & Communication category 😉 .

-You will never guess what happened to one of my friends’ friend – Frank, not to name him.
+You will never guess what happened to one of my friends’ friends – Frank, not to name him.
 He was in Seattle for an important meeting with a client.
-Once the meeting over, as he still had time before catching his flight home, he went to a bar for a drink.
+Once the meeting was over, he still had time before catching his flight home, so he went to a bar for a drink.

 When he woke up, comatose, he was lying in a hotel bathtub, his body covered in ice.
 He looked around him, panicked, trying to remember what he was doing there.
 His attention was then drawn to a small piece of paper: